-Anderson & Anderson's model of change provides a compre- PROCESS hensive coverage of the entire process of change and equally This stage is related with the possible action plans or explains the whole process of change as a cyclical process strategies that can be crafted and implemented for driving the (Anderson and Anderson, 2001, p.
+Anderson & Anderson's model of change provides a comprehensive coverage of the entire process of change and equally explains the whole process of change as a cyclical process (Anderson and Anderson, 2001, p.
 13).
-This model briefly change initiative successfully across the organization. views change from three perspectives:
+This model briefly views change from three perspectives: